• Skip to primary navigation

 Home » Recipes » Pork Recipes

-My Easy Smoked Pulled Pork Butt (smoked pork shoulder) is a great choice when you need to feed a hungry crowd.
+My easy Smoked Pork Butt (smoked pork shoulder) is a great choice when you need to feed a hungry crowd.
 Laced with flavorful fat and connective tissue, a pork butt cooked low and slow produces melt-in-your-mouth pork with an incredibly tender texture and succulent flavor.

 bbq smoked pulled pork butt on a white platter.